hyuseinlesho/power-log/README.md

 ## Mapping

-- Usage of MapStruct for DTO conversions.
+- Use MapStruct for DTO conversions.

 ## Testing